redhat-developer/odo/docs/proposals/odo-config-file.md

 When developers work on creating an application, there's 2 phases they go through.
 First phase is creating the application initial implementation from scratch, and then iterate development on an existing application.
 While the developer works on the application, he might take some decisions on how the application should behave that should be preserved over time, but that are not source code but rather specific to how the application should behave in relation to the platform where it's running or in relation to the tool used to develop it.

-IDEs often use a configuration file to hold specific configuration for an application, workspace or the whole tool.
-These files are stored under the same control version system as where the source code lives, so that anytime a developer checks out that repository has control on how to configure that tool to work with that source code.
+IDEs often use a configuration file or directory to hold specific configuration for an application, workspace or the whole tool.
+These files and directories are stored under the same control version system as where the source code lives, so that anytime a developer checks out that repository has control on how to configure that tool to work with that source code.

 Git is another example of a tool that provides configuration, that can be related of every instance of any repository the user has or to a single instance.
 These are defined as global and local config.
 Git promoves the fact that local configuration is always more important than global configuration.